alex-vt/FindFile/README.md

 * Search query structure: `include` `words` and `-exclude` `-these` `-ones`
 * Included words are highlighted in results
 * Including words in sequence by default, and optionally in any order
 * Results are numbered.
-Pass numbers of results to open them
+Pass numbers of results to select them
 * Can quote paths, or containing folder paths, for using as args
+* Can open all or selected results, or their containing folders
 * Shows size of found folders
 * Hidden files and build folders are excluded by default
 * Can show equivalent `find` command